 The stress of being a teenager should not be underestimated.

 Mindfulness can develop skills for concentration and impulse control.
-It would help young people (and old people, too) to better manage their worrying thoughts and discover how the brain and mind really works.
+It can help young people (people of any age, tbh) to better manage their worrying thoughts and discover how the brain and mind really works.

 Simple mediation, breathing skills and finding how to 'be in the moment' will stay with you for life.